MDAnalysis/UserGuide/doc/source/formats/reference/pdbqt.rst

 Writing out
 ===========

 MDAnalysis implements a subset of the PDB_ 3.2 standard and the PDBQT_ spec.
-Unlike the :ref:`PDB-label` writer, MDAnalysis cannot write multi-frame trajectories to a PDBQT file.
+Unlike the :ref:`PDB-format` writer, MDAnalysis cannot write multi-frame trajectories to a PDBQT file.

-If the Universe is missing fields that are :ref:`required in a PDBQT file <pdbqt-spec-label>`, MDAnalysis provides default values and raises a warning.
+If the Universe is missing fields that are :ref:`required in a PDBQT file <pdbqt-spec>`, MDAnalysis provides default values and raises a warning.
 There are 2 exceptions to this:

     - ``chainIDs``: if a Universe does not have ``chainIDs``, MDAnalysis uses the first character of the segment ``segid`` instead.
     - ``elements``: MDAnalysis uses the atom type as the element.